 Table 5.
-Required MSAA Test Administration Training for Test Coordinators
+Required MSAA Test Administration Training for TCs

-For AS, AZ, BIE, CNMI/GU, ME, USVI, and VT, TCs will also be required to view one additional module that provides an overview of the MSAA Science test.
+For AS, AZ, BIE, CNMI, GU, ME, USVI, and VT, TCs will also be required to view one additional module that provides an overview of the MSAA Science test and takes approximately 11 minutes.